Ely Mound in Lee County

 The Mississippian culture thrived in the Ohio River Valley until around 1400CE.
 The mounds in Virginia may have been constructed a century before Columbus "discovered" America.
 The people who built the mounds then morphed into new cultures, the tribes of the historical period encountered by early explorers and settlers in western Virginia in the 1600's and 1700's.
 Those new tribes could have continued to expand or at least venerate the mounds into the time of the American Revolution.

 Radiocarbon dates show that the 13 burial mounds in Virginia were started between 900 CE-1440 CE.
 Burials may have been added to some mounds into the mid-1600's, and their presence was remembered even after burials stopped.
-Thomas Jefferson reported that as a child, he saw a group of Native Americans go six miles out of their way to visit a mound near Charlottesville on the Rivanna River.9
+Thomas Jefferson reported that as a child, he saw a group of Native Americans go six miles out of their way to visit a mound near Charlottesville on the Rivanna River.
+He also identified the location of one near modern-day Waynesboro:9

 Jefferson recognized that the most obvious reminder of the original inhabitants of Virginia were those mounds:10